Judge OKs settlements for 78 World Trade Center cleanup workers

-NEW YORK, March 19 A federal judge on Thursday approved settlements for 78 cleanup workers who claimed to have suffered respiratory and gastrointestinal illnesses while working in buildings near the World Trade Center site after the Sept.
+NEW YORK A federal judge on Thursday approved settlements for 78 cleanup workers who claimed to have suffered respiratory and gastrointestinal illnesses while working in buildings near the World Trade Center site after the Sept.
 11, 2011 attacks.

 The workers, whose settlement terms were not made public, are among roughly 1,000 to pursue damages claims in Manhattan federal court for having cleaned more than 100 privately-owned buildings in downtown Manhattan.